cyaoc/kintone-plugin-builder/README.md

 - Modify manifest.json, change the js path to dist/js/{$your_js_name}.js

-- If you have a certificate file, please copy it to the project root directory, otherwise the system will automatically generate a new one
+- If you have a private.ppk file, please copy it to the project root directory, otherwise the system will automatically generate a new one

 - Make sure that the entry field in config/webpack.prod.js contains all your js files